 As a professional photo editing service for photographers, we see plenty of images of the wedding party.
 We also connect with wedding pros to see what challenges they face most, especially when it comes to shooting groups.
 In the past, we’ve covered how to implement unique wedding photography poses for the groom and his groomsmen.
 We have also covered the top poses to use for the bride and her bridesmaids.
 Now, we want to focus on posing the wedding party together, as it can be a challenging task to work with a large group of people at once.
 Here are 7 tips for wedding party poses you need to implement during your next shoot.

 1. Start with a Traditional Pose

 When it comes to posing the wedding party, start with simple poses to help make the group comfortable in front of the camera.
 Place all of the groomsmen next to the groom, and line up the bridesmaids next to the bride.
 If the groomsmen are wearing boutonnieres, be sure to place the gentlemen on the right side of the frame so that the flowers are showcased.
-Have the wedding party angle their bodies slightly toward the bride and groom to draw the attention to the center of the frame (this also helps you focus on the most important people – the bride and groom!).
-Simple poses like this are perfect to begin with, and will ensure that you get a great shot right away.
+Have the wedding party angle their bodies slightly toward the bride and groom to draw the attention to the center of the frame (this also helps you focus on the most important people – the bride and groom).
+Simple poses like this are perfect to start with and will ensure that you get a great shot right away.

 2. Add in Props and Details